kharybdys/RRServer/README.md

 This project uses the open-source Navajo and Tipi (Vaadin) implementations as can be found at https://github.com/Dexels/navajo for the Server and Website respectively

 If you want to contribute take a look at the issues list.
 Issues that require knowledge of the boardgame RoboRally will start with (RoboRally).
 Fork the repository and shoot me pull requests ;)

+##

+I have deprecated this project when I moved companies, see [https://github.com/kharybdys/roborally] for the restart